AyeCode/blockstrap-page-builder-blocks/readme.txt

 == Changelog ==

+= 0.1.23 - TBD =
+* Top menu is not scrollable with landscape mode in small screen device - FIXED

 = 0.1.22 - 2024-07-17 =
 * Templates updated to new block output standards for less broken blocks - CHANGED